The rainy season in Thailand starts from the middle of May and continues until the middle of October, when rain becomes less frequent.

 8. Know Your Emergency Telephone Numbers

-It's common to see accidents in the rainy season, and hospitals are busy with cuts, bruises and breaks the country over.
+It's common to see accidents in the rainy season, and hospitals all over the country are busy with cuts, bruises and breaks.

 9. Prepare a Survival Kit (Rural/Island Dwellers)